 “It’s the success at the end — they have to pay for everything to emulate real life, so at the end of the day, everyone sits with the cash box, pays back their loans, and when they finally reach that break even point, everything they did all week finally comes to show.
 That day is awesome.”

 Families, friends, and camp volunteers are invited on the last day to browse the market and shop the products they desire.
-Bath bombs, wooden key hangers, bird feeders, tye dye shirts, seasonings, and blankets were products being sold at the 2022 Entrepreneurial Youth Camp.
+Crib boards, notebooks, bookmarks, reusable bags, first-aid kits, and scrunchies were some of the products being sold at the 2023 Entrepreneurial Youth Camp.

-There were 10 groups of six members with a youth and team leader, and all 58 campers counted a profit, which was divided evenly between the group members and taken home to spend.
+There were 10 groups of six members with a youth and team leader, and around 60 campers counted a profit, which was divided evenly between the group members and taken home to spend.

 Business knowledge and skill is always top of list during this camp, and other life knowledge and skills are found throughout the week, from general money management and leadership skills, to creating a supportive work environment, practicing social skills, and successfully choosing bravery with attending a camp full of strangers.